wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (3) Every person who constructs in New Zealand a ship that is required to be registered in Part A of the Register or any part of such a ship shall, within 21 days after the date on which the construction of the ship has been completed, deliver to the person for whom it has been constructed or any agent of that person a certificate specifying the particulars required by subsection (1)(a).

-    (4) Every person commits an offence and is liable to a fine not exceeding $2,000 who constructs in New Zealand a ship that is required to be registered in Part A of the Register or any part of such a ship, and---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who constructs in New Zealand a ship that is required to be registered in Part A of the Register or any part of such a ship, and---

     *   (a) fails to comply with the requirements of subsection (3); or